GhostlyShare for local app previews

 The app handles the tedious tasks before you need to consider them

-GhostlyShare continuously monitors local ports, tracks live previews, manages routes as apps start or stop, and provides clear feedback for every action.
-This means no manual sharing commands, no copied terminal URLs, and no uncertainty about which port to share.
+GhostlyShare continuously monitors local ports, tracks active previews, adjusts routes as apps appear or vanish, and provides clear feedback on Windows and Linux.
+The outcome is straightforward: no manual sharing commands, no copied terminal URLs, no guessing which port is safe to share.

 Use cases